A structure array is a data type that groups related data using

 This example compares cell and structure arrays, and shows how to store data in each type of array.
 Both cell and structure arrays allow you to store data of different types and sizes.

 Consider how you plan to access data and system memory constraints when determining how to organize the data in a structure array.

 Structure arrays do not require contiguous memory.
-However, each field requires contiguous memory, as does the header describes the array.
+However, each field requires contiguous memory, as does the header that describes the array.